barchart/watchlist-client-js/docs/content/concepts/security.md

 As a consumer of the Barchart Watchlist Service, your software will:

-* Create and curate watchlists
+* Issue portfolio-related queries to the backend, and
+* Issue portfolio-related commands to the backend

+Regardless of whether you choose to consume the REST API directly, or use the SDK; data is transferred over the public Internet and stored in remote databases.

-The Barchart Watchlist Service uses commercially reasonable procedures to ensure your data is safe.
-All data is encrypted before transmission (using HTTP over SSL/TLS).
+**The Barchart Watchlist Service uses commercially reasonable procedures to ensure your data is safe.** All data is encrypted before transmission (using HTTP over SSL/TLS).
 Furthermore, each interaction is authorized using a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).

 ## Token Generation